littensy/charm/README.md

 local disposeOuter = effect(function()
 	print(`Count is {peek(getCounter)}`)
-end) -- Output: Count is 0
+end) -- Count is 0

 setCounter(1) -- No output; count was accessed in peek()
 ```